 Twin Cities Maker is an all volunteer community, that collaboratively operates a nonprofit organization and shared workshop.
 Our community members pay monthly dues, volunteer their time, and donate resources which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.

 We’re very different from a gym.
 We want our community and our facilities to be available to people from all walks of life, and to do that we have keep our dues as low as possible.
-As a result, we don’t have paid employees and instead rely on the dedication of our volunteer staff and the goodwill and cooperation of our members to keep everything working smoothly.
+As a result, we don’t have paid employees and instead rely on you as a member, volunteering about 10 hours each year, and the dedication of our volunteer staff to keep everything working smoothly.

 Here’s what you’re getting yourself into.

-For new members there is a $20 fee charged when you sign up for orientation.
+For new members there is a Pay what you Can fee (Suggested $20) charged when you sign up for orientation.
 This makes the first month’s charge $80 for a standard membership, and $320 for a 6 month membership.

 All standard memberships listed above include a +1 because we believe you should be able to bring someone you care about into the shop and work together with them.
 Our only limitation is your person should be someone that is an intimate part of your daily life.